• Skip to primary navigation

 Instructions

 • Add the olive oil to a large pot or dutch oven over medium-high heat.
-Add the chopped onions and ham and saute until the onions are tender, which should take about four to five minutes.
-Add garlic and saute for about one minute.
+Then, add the chopped onions and ham hock or shank and saute until the onions are tender, which should take four to five minutes.
+Add the garlic and saute for about one minute.

 Notes

-To make this recipe in a Crockpot or slow cooker, saute the onions and garlic as directed, and when they are done, put them and the rest of the ingredients in your Crockpot or slow cooker.
+To make this recipe in a crockpot or slow cooker, saute the onions and garlic in olive oil as directed.
+Add this along with the rest of the ingredients (except the rice) to your crockpot or slow cooker.
 Cook on high for four hours or low for eight hours.

 Leftovers can be stored covered in the refrigerator for up to four days.
 They can also be frozen in an airtight container for several months.
 To reheat, place them in a saucepan on the stove over medium-low heat.
-Feel free to add additional water or chicken stock if you need more liquid.
+Add additional water or chicken stock if you need more liquid.

 Nutrition